BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 For this basic example we decided to automate the following steps:

-* Transform data to parquet
+* Transform data into parquet
 * Crawl Parquet/ curated data

 The first two steps were done in the previous part.
 The updated diagram of what we did including the crawler should look something like this: